Lawyers for Baggage Handler Injuries

 Airports across the country have been known to cut down their operating costs by cutting down the number of staff present at the airport at any given time.
 This means that baggage handlers at airports such as O’Hare Airport are overworked, making it likely for them to suffer injuries.
 Musculoskeletal injuries are the most common types of injuries reported by these individuals according to OSHA statistics, and lower back injuries are so common that a directive was recently issued forbidding baggage handlers to do any heavy lifting.

-Illinois workers’ compensation has you covered as an airport worker in Chicago, but more often than not, the amount provided is barely enough to cover all your financial responsibilities post injury.
-In order to safeguard your rights as an injured airport worker in Chicago, contact us NOW at 1 (773) 825-3547 and we’ll help determine whether negligence played a part in your injuries, which may entitle you to a much larger payout with regard to compensation.
+Workers’ compensation has you covered as an airport worker, but more often than not, the amount provided is barely enough to cover all your financial responsibilities post injury.
+In order to safeguard your rights as an injured airport worker, contact us NOW at 1 (773) 825-3547 and we’ll help determine whether negligence played a part in your injuries, which may entitle you to a much larger payout with regard to compensation.
 Remember, the call is free, and we only get paid after we recover compensation on your behalf.
 We look forward to hearing from you.